 If the afternoon downpour of torrential rain has stopped, wander through the stalls at China Town and just because you’re in Singapore, find the strength to eat again and grab some sate, chicken rice and beers at Maxwell Hawker Centre.
-Craft beer snobs go get lost in the upstairs maze that is Smith Street Taps.

 Make your way through Duxton Hill, marvelling at the old Singaporean architecture before hitting Club Street.
 Pretending the Singaporean dollar is monopoly money, dance the night away at the many rooftop and street bars.

 Casually start your morning with an Australian hangover breakfast and flat white at Forty Hands Coffee in Tiong Bahru then stroll through the market.

 Before you head to Sentosa Island, stop on the way at Bath Culture Foot Therapy for a cheap massage then get back in that cab for some Universal Studio action.
 Not into the rides?
 Singapore Zoo prides themselves on having the cutest pandas.

 If you didn't opt for a trip to Universal Studios or the zoo, walk through Gardens By The Bay and if you can get access, the infinity pool at Marina Bay Sands.
 It’s the closest thing you’ll get to being in Kevin Kwan’s Crazy Rich Asians and will be a sure 100 likes on your Instagram page out of pure jealousy.

 Time for one last meal?
 Dine at one of Singapore’s best for your last night in town.
 Burnt Ends, Mozza, Camp Kilo, Gemmils, The Flying Squirrel, Lucha Loco, Meat Smith and last but not least, Esquina are among the personal favourites.